Plymouth Millbay railway station: Description

 When first opened, the platforms were covered by a large wooden roof but more conventional canopies were provided when the station was redesigned in 1900–03.
-Outside the station was the South Devon Railway headquarters building on the east side of the forecourt and opposite was the independent Duke of Cornwall Hotel which accommodated passengers for the trains and ships.
+Outside the station was the South Devon Railway headquarters building, on the east side of the forecourt; opposite was the independent Duke of Cornwall Hotel which accommodated passengers for the trains and ships.

-The line from Millbay docks crossed Millbay Road on a level crossing and then climbed up a gradient between the main station and the goods shed.
+The line from Millbay Docks crossed Millbay Road on a level crossing, then climbed up a gradient between the main station and the goods shed.
 Alongside the level crossing was a bridge that carried some of the sidings of the goods depot.

 The station was built at the higher level on the back of the hill that forms Plymouth Hoe.
-It was partly on a viaduct, the arches of which were rented out to local businesses and, later, used as a garage for local railway buses.
+It was partly on a viaduct; the arches of which were rented out to local businesses and, later, used as a garage for local railway buses.
 Trains waiting to depart faced north-eastwards but, crossing Union Street on an iron bridge, the line swung northwards.
-It then passed a complex of carriage and engine sheds before reaching Cornwall Junction near the bridge carrying Five Fields Lane (now North Road West), where the line to Penzance diverged to the north-west and that to London turned to the east.
+It then passed a complex of carriage and engine sheds before reaching Cornwall Junction, near the bridge carrying Five Fields Lane (now North Road West), where the line to diverged to the north-west and that to London turned to the east.

 Millbay Docks

 The Plymouth Great Western Docks were constructed, as was the railway, under the supervision of Isambard Kingdom Brunel but they were owned by an independent company in which the railway invested.
-The inner basin was opened in 1857 but before the end of the year a gale had caused extensive damage which led to financial trouble which caused the South Devon Railway to acquire an increasing share in the company until the railway took full control in 1874.
+The inner basin was opened in 1857 but, before the end of the year, a gale had caused extensive damage which led to financial trouble; the South Devon Railway subsequently acquired an increasing share in the company, until it took full control in 1874.

 A siding had been laid into the docks in 1850 which crossed Millbay Road on a level crossing and was worked by horses; South Devon Railway 0-4-0 locomotives operated in the docks from 1873.
-Extensions were laid to the West Wharf and Graving Dock in the late 1870s and, from 18 June 1878 a third rail was added to allow access for London and South Western Railway (LSWR) goods traffic.
-The first passenger trains started to run through to the East Quay in 1882, generally running "non-stop" to London Paddington station except for locomotive changes.
+Extensions were laid to the West Wharf and Graving Dock in the late 1870s and, from 18 June 1878, a third rail was added to allow access for London and South Western Railway (LSWR) goods traffic.
+The first passenger trains started to run through to the East Quay in 1882, generally running non-stop to except for locomotive changes.